kenpchess/PGNdbkp_master/README.md

   * GUI allows main window resizing (limited) and allows using arrow-keys for move traversal.

+  * The current gamescore limit for PGNdbkp is set at 200,000 games via the #game_max constant at the top of the source file.
+You can of course increase this limit and re-compile your own version if you have the memory.
+PGNdbkp uses about 200mb of memory (all games are stored in memory) for every 100,000 games in the PGN input file.

   * There are a few "Easter Egg" features if you look at the source code.
     One such feature is if you choose "cancel" at the file-open dialog instead of selecting a PGN file, you will be presented with some